julillermo/template-electron-forge-vite-react-ts/README.md

     * [Extract 'main' process IPC event listeners to an external file]() (UNFINISHED BROKEN LINK) **(recommended)**

-The recommended additions are part of the project by default, and they should follow after the steps to manually recreate the template.
+The additions included in the "Recommended continuation" are part of the project by default, and they should follow after the steps to manually recreate the template.
+However, note that the latest template contains mode functions that what's covered in the guides.

 The selection of functions are not extensive.
 They were selected based on my project needs.
-You're recommended to make your own additions by following the same steps described in the guide.
+You're encouraged to modify add your own functions by following the same steps described in the guide.